Limited time only

 How to improve your current ratio

-Strengthening your current ratio means either increasing current assets, reducing current liabilities, or both.
+Strengthening your current ratio means increasing current assets, reducing current liabilities, or both.
 Here are six strategies that work:

-• Negotiate extended payment terms: Work with suppliers to push out payment deadlines.
+• Negotiate extended payment terms: work with suppliers to push out payment deadlines.
 Even an extra 15 to 30 days can improve your ratio without affecting relationships.

-• Pay down short-term debt: Use excess cash to reduce obligations due within 12 months, which directly lowers your current liabilities.
+• Pay down short-term debt: use excess cash to reduce obligations due within 12 months, which directly lowers your current liabilities.

-• Optimize cash reserves: Maintain appropriate cash buffers without letting excess cash sit idle.
+• Optimize cash reserves: maintain appropriate cash buffers without letting excess cash sit idle.
 Balance liquidity needs against growth opportunities.

 Track your progress monthly to see which strategies have the biggest impact on your specific situation.
+For broader guidance, explore Xero's tips on managing cash flow.

-The current ratio is one of several liquidity metrics you can use to assess your business's financial health.
+The current ratio is one of several liquidity metrics you can use to assess your financial health.
 Each ratio offers a different perspective on your ability to meet short-term obligations.

 FAQs on current ratio